 - Community health training

 - Humanitarian assistance

 - Injury and illness prevention

-- Primary care
+- Primary and community-based care

 - Emergency department care

 - Critical care transportation

 Creighton’s Master of Science in Emergency Medical Services consists of 36 credit hours.
 Coursework includes:

 Core Courses (21 credit hours):